-Coffee isn’t just warm and energizing, it may also be extremely good for you.
+Coffee isn’t just tasty and energizing — it may also be extremely good for you.

-In recent years and decades, scientists have studied the effects of coffee on various aspects of health and their results have been nothing short of amazing.
+In recent years and decades, scientists have studied the effects of coffee on various aspects of health.
+Their results have been nothing short of amazing.

 Here are 7 reasons why coffee may actually be one of the healthiest beverages on the planet.

-Coffee doesn’t just keep you awake, it may literally make you smarter as well.
+Coffee doesn’t just keep you awake — it may also make you smarter.

 The active ingredient in coffee is caffeine, which is a stimulant and the most commonly consumed psychoactive substance in the world.

-Caffeine's primary mechanism in the brain is blocking the effects of an inhibitory neurotransmitter called Adenosine.
+Caffeine works in your brain by blocking the effects of an inhibitory neurotransmitter called adenosine.

-Many controlled trials have examined the effects of caffeine on the brain, demonstrating that caffeine can improve mood, reaction time, memory, vigilance and general cognitive function (3).
+Many controlled studies have examined the effects of caffeine on the brain, demonstrating that caffeine can temporarily improve mood, reaction time, memory, vigilance and general brain function (

-Bottom Line: Caffeine potently blocks an inhibitory neurotransmitter in the brain, leading to a net stimulant effect.
-Controlled trials show that caffeine improves both mood and brain function.
+Caffeine blocks an inhibitory neurotransmitter in the brain, which has a stimulating effect.
+Controlled studies show that caffeine improves both mood and brain function.

-Bottom Line: Caffeine raises the metabolic rate and helps to mobilize fatty acids from the fat tissues.
+Caffeine raises metabolic rate and helps mobilize fatty acids from fat tissues.
 It can also enhance physical performance.

-Type II diabetes is a lifestyle-related disease that has reached epidemic proportions, having increased 10-fold in a few decades and now afflicting about 300 million people.
+Type 2 diabetes is a lifestyle-related disease that has reached epidemic proportions.
+It has increased 10-fold in a few decades and now afflicts about 300 million people.

 This disease is characterized by high blood glucose levels due to insulin resistance or an inability to produce insulin.

-A massive review article looked at 18 studies with a total of 457.922 participants.
-Each additional cup of coffee per day lowered the risk of diabetes by 7%.
-The more coffee people drank, the lower their risk (15).
+A massive review article looked at 18 studies with a total of 457,922 participants.
+Each additional cup of coffee per day lowered the risk of type 2 diabetes by 7%.
+The more coffee people drank, the lower their risk was (

-Bottom Line: Drinking coffee is associated with a drastically reduced risk of type II diabetes.
-People who drink several cups per day are the least likely to become diabetic.
+Drinking coffee is associated with a drastically reduced risk of type 2 diabetes.
+People who drink several cups per day are the least likely to develop diabetes.

 Alzheimer’s disease is the most common neurodegenerative disorder in the world and a leading cause of dementia.

-Parkinson’s is the second most common neurodegenerative disorder, characterized by death of dopamine-generating neurons in the brain.
-Coffee may lower the risk of Parkinson’s by 32–60% (17, 18, 19, 20).
+Parkinson’s is the second most common neurodegenerative disorder, characterized by the death of dopamine-generating neurons in the brain.
+Coffee may lower your risk of Parkinson’s by 32–60% (

-The liver is a remarkable organ that carries out hundreds of vital functions in the body.
+The liver is a remarkable organ that carries out hundreds of vital functions in your body.

 Many people still seem to think that coffee is unhealthy.

-This effect is particularly profound in type II diabetics, one study showing that coffee drinkers had a 30% lower risk of death during a 20 year period (27).
+This effect is particularly profound in people with type 2 diabetes.
+One study showed that coffee drinkers had a 30% lower risk of death during a 20-year period (

-Bottom Line: Coffee consumption has been associated with a lower risk of death in prospective epidemiological studies, especially in type II diabetics.
+Drinking coffee has been associated with a lower risk of death in prospective observational studies, especially in people with type 2 diabetes.

 Coffee isn’t just black water.